Supreme Court says Trump has immunity for official acts in landmark ruling on presidential power

 Washington — The Supreme Court on Monday ruled that former President Donald Trump is entitled to immunity from federal prosecution for official actions he took while in office, a landmark decision in the height of an election season that could further delay the start of his criminal trial in Washington, D.C.

-The ruling from the nation's highest court is an expansion of presidential power, since it extends immunity to criminal prosecutions of former presidents for their official conduct.
+The ruling is an expansion of presidential power, since it extends immunity from criminal prosecutions to former presidents for their official conduct.
 Never before had the Supreme Court considered whether a former commander in chief could face criminal charges as a result of conduct that occurred while in the Oval Office.

 Trump is the first to have held the presidency and faced prosecution.
 He has pleaded not guilty to four charges stemming from an alleged effort to subvert the transfer of presidential power after the 2020 election.